 Guideline Statement 7

-In patients with bothersome stress urinary incontinence after prostate treatment, surgery may be considered as early as six months if incontinence is not improving despite conservative therapy.
+In patients with bothersome stress urinary incontinence after prostate treatment, clinicians may offer surgery as early as six months if incontinence is not improving despite conservative therapy.
 (Conditional Recommendation; Evidence Level: Grade C)

 Discussion